Adriana LaGrange: Curriculum review

 In response to drafts of the curriculum published by the CBC in October 2020, critics said that the social science and fine arts curriculum was "disconnected from current research" and favoured "white, European perspectives".

 A Calgary-based lawyer, William French, hired by the department, recommended resources from the Charlottesville, Virginia-based Core Knowledge Foundation's resources for the new fine arts and literature curriculum.
 This included a list of 80 songs which was largely copied from a 2001 Core Knowledge document to be taught in primary school—songs that most Albertans would know, but critics claimed were outdated or racist.

 In December 2020, the department invited thirty academics including University of Alberta social studies professor, Carla Peck, to review a draft of the curriculum.
 Peck found that the curriculum was "hugely overloaded, with lists of information, with names and places."
 Education professor at the University of Alberta, Dwayne Donald, said that the "social studies curriculum is written like a "moral success story" of western civilization.
 By February, 19 advisors including several from outside Alberta reviewed drafts of a new provincial elementary school curriculum.

-According to a Calgary Herald article, LaGrange says the new curriculum focuses on improving literacy and numeracy.
-It includes computer programming, financial literacy, diversity in Alberta, and the "idea of consent to prevent sexual exploitation".
+According to a Calgary Herald article, LaGrange said the new curriculum focused on improving literacy and numeracy.
+It included computer programming, financial literacy, diversity in Alberta, and the "idea of consent to prevent sexual exploitation".

-The new curriculum is based on the hypothesis that "there is a common cache of knowledge every child should know, and which should be taught in chronological order," which is an approach that some curriculum experts have "panned as outdated and with no basis in modern research."
+The new curriculum was based on the hypothesis that "there is a common cache of knowledge every child should know, and which should be taught in chronological order," an approach that some curriculum experts "panned as outdated and with no basis in modern research."

-Feedback sessions were planned to run from April 2021 through February 2022, during which time LaGrange expects some classrooms will begin using the draft.
-As of September the government intends to develop new resources with a budget of $6 million in 2021.
-The new curriculum is planned to be introduced in some classrooms in September 2021.
+Feedback sessions were planned to run from April 2021 through February 2022, during which time LaGrange expected some classrooms would begin using the draft.
+As of September the government intended to develop new resources with a budget of $6 million in 2021.
+The new curriculum was planned to be introduced in some classrooms in September 2021.

-Concerns have been raised that the curriculum is rife with plagiarism and errors of fact, including lifting content from Wikipedia without appropriate attribution, which would indicate a lack of due diligence and a lack of consultation with subject-matter experts.
+Concerns were raised that the curriculum had plagiarism and errors of fact, including lifting content from Wikipedia without appropriate attribution, which would indicate a lack of due diligence and a lack of consultation with subject-matter experts.

-Non-Confidence Vote

 On May 23, 2021, at the Alberta Teachers' Association Annual Representative Assembly, a motion of non-confidence in LaGrange was passed with 99% of delegates voting in favour.

+In June 2021, LaGrange's domain name for her personal website expired, prompting a cybersecurity consultant to purchase the domain and host a new website with a message criticizing the "out of touch" curriculum, saying that "Adriana LaGrange does not understand how technology works.
+Otherwise, she would not have let her domain name expire."
+In exchange for returning the domain, the site requested LaGrange to donate $2,500 to Science Alberta Foundation Mindfuel, a STEM charity.